Chad Scott (American football coach)

 Chad Terrell Scott (born June 11, 1981) is an American college football coach and former player.
-He is the running backs coach for University of Texas, a position he has coached since 2025.
+He was most recently the running backs coach for University of Texas.
 He has served in various assistant coach roles since 2006 and was on the West Virginia staff from 2019-2025.

 Coaching career

 West Virginia University named Scott the interim head coach on December 2, 2024, following the firing of Neal Brown.